emc-cloudfoundry/cassandra-cf-service-boshrelease/deployment/README.md

 # Base deployment

+The base deployment suggested here is made of the `cassandra.yml` base manifest and the `default-vars.yml` default variables.

-The `cassandra.yml` base manifest describes a classical deployment with 3 seeds and optionally more servers.
+This is a classical deployment with 3 seeds and optionally more servers.
 It provides two separate instance groups for this, named `cassandra-seeds` and `cassandra-servers`.

-Cassandra seeds are plain Cassandra nodes with a special role in the cluster:
+Cassandra “seeds” are plain Cassandra nodes with a special role in the
-They are meant to “explain” the cluster topology (how data is spread accross nodes) to any new node that enters the cluster.
+cluster: They are meant to “explain” the cluster topology (how data is spread accross nodes) to any new node that enters the cluster.
 From the perspective of a BOSH Release maintainer, the only particularity they have is to be listed in the `seed_provider:` section of the `cassandra.yaml` configuration file.

-Please note that you cannot set a number of seeds that is less than 3.
-This is due to the replication factor for the `system` keyspace is currently hardwired to `3`.
-As Cassandra seeds are mandatory, this implies that this Bosh Release cannot deploy clusters with less than 3 Cassandra nodes.
+When scaling out the cluster, you should add more instances (default is 0) of the `cassandra-servers` instance group.

+The default of 3 seeds is reasonable because less becomes risky to handle situations when performing rolling upgrades or in case of failure.

+By default, the `system_auth` keyspace (holding users and keyspaces) is replicated as many times as there are cassandra seeds.
+So when you deploy seeds only, you get one replication of it on all nodes.

 # Operations files